alberto-lazari/masters-thesis/chapters/implementation.typ

 The main difference with the system's model is the _policy engine_ not being centralized.
 Since its logic is simpler, it is distributed across different components.
-Some responsibilities are included in user interaction and the management core, while certain elements are directly embedded into the state model.
+Certain responsibilities are included in user interaction and the management core, while other elements are directly embedded into the state model.

-Additionally, it is worth noting that the _registry_ component is mostly publicly accessible using Android APIs, making a full re-implementation is unnecessary.
+Additionally, it is worth noting that the _registry_ component is mostly publicly accessible using Android APIs, making a full re-implementation unnecessary.
 Instead, only few specific aspects of the registry are included inside the _state model_, to address the limited specific needs required by the virtual model.